coding-socks/laravel-upload-handler/README.md

 allowed.
 - Can include resume functionality which means an upload can be continued after a reconnection.

-However, there is not a single RFC about chunked uploads and this caused many different implementations.
+However, there is not a single RFC about chunked uploads and this caused many implementations.
 The most mature project at the moment is [tus](https://tus.io/).

 - [Installation](#installation)